LoginRadius/docs/content/guide/emailpassword-login/index.md

 # Customize Email for Email/Password Login

-The LoginRadius Identity Platform provides Email and Password as the default registration and login option.
+The LoginRadius Identity Platform provides Email and Password as the default registration and login method.
 This guide explains how to configure the content of emails that LoginRadius sends to your consumers using the LoginRadius Dashboard.

 Watch this video step by step information, or refer to the section below for the text-based guide.